March 11, 2007

 parade lap is not cool.
 Apparently I had thrown a few mud cakes his

 way during practice, as about 100 other guys had done to me.
 By the

 time I’d reached the starting line, my #407 on my front number plate

 Inside the woods, I fell in line with about 15 other guys in a slow train

 winding through narrow trails.
 Like much of the terrain in this part of

 Northwestern Illinois, black dirt was intermixed with sandy sections.
-We

-mph pass across a flat field looks simple enough from a
+m sure a 70 mph pass across a flat field looks simple enough from a

 The first complication in this simple concept is the fact that at these